 Keep Orlando Beautiful (KOB) works in tandem with City departments, outside agencies and the OPD Gang Enforcement team to aggressively locate and remove graffiti.
 We encourage citizens to help and participate in our program.
-You can find the graffiti hotline number and link to our online form below.
+Click here to report Graffiti Or call the hotline: at 407.254.GRAF (4723)

 What is Graffiti?

 Graffiti is any inscription, word, figure, painting or other defacement that is written, marked, etched, scratched, sprayed, drawn, painted or engraved on any public or private surface without the owner’s permission.

 - Immediate removal, within 24-48 hours, is successful in graffiti prevention

 - Gang graffiti makes up approximately 10% of graffiti in U.S. cities

 - 50 to 70% of all street-level graffiti is created by suburban adolescents, predominately males between the ages of 12 and 19

 Graffiti Prevention Tips

 - Remove graffiti within 24 to 48 hours